Power Balance: Efficacy

 In December 2009, an informal, double-blind test was conducted by Richard Saunders of the Australian Skeptics on the Australian television program Today Tonight.
 The results of the test showed strong evidence that any effect that the holograms may have had was too small to be measured compared to placebo.

-On October 28, 2010 Olympic champion gymnast Dominique Dawes, working for Yahoo Weekend News and Independent Investigations Group (IIG), tested Power Balance bracelets for their claim that they improve balance, flexibility and strength.
-According to IIG investigator Dave Richards "There was one 'legitimate' Power Balance bracelet, and 3 'sham' bracelets that had the hologram removed from them.
+On October 28, 2010, Olympic champion gymnast Dominique Dawes, working for Yahoo Weekend News and Independent Investigations Group (IIG), tested Power Balance bracelets for their claim that they improve balance, flexibility and strength.
+According to IIG investigator Dave Richards, "There was one 'legitimate' Power Balance bracelet, and 3 'sham' bracelets that had the hologram removed from them.
 The experiment was double-blinded, all bracelets were wrapped with tape so no one present knew which bracelet was real and which were fakes.
 Neither the participants nor the people recording the scores knew which bracelet was 'real' until after all participants had completed their runs and their scores were recorded."
-The results indicated that there was no benefit for those that had a real holographic bracelet compared to those who had a placebo.
+The results indicated that there was no benefit for those who had a real holographic bracelet compared to those who had a placebo.

-In 2011, researchers from RMIT's School of Health Sciences reported the results of an independent, randomized and controlled double-blind trial.
+In 2011, researchers from RMIT's School of Health Sciences reported the results of an independent, randomized, and controlled double-blind trial.
 They found no difference in balance between people using a holographic wristband and those wearing a placebo.

 A study at the University of Wisconsin tested the effects of Power Balance bracelets on a group of NCAA athletes.
 One set of the athletes received the Power Balance bracelet, while the other received a placebo bracelet.
-The athletes were subjected to tests of flexibility, balance, and strength, after which the athletes switched bracelets and performed the tests again.
+The athletes were subjected to tests of flexibility, balance, and strength, after which they switched bracelets and performed the tests again.
 The study found that the Power Balance bracelet had no effect, compared to the placebo, on the performance of the athletes.
 A group of students skeptical of the claims conducted a test which showed "no significant difference between the real wristband and the fake".
 Additionally, a 2012 Skeptical Inquirer study showed that, in a double-blind test of performance on an obstacle course, sixteen volunteers showed a difference in performance no greater than chance.

+A 2012 study by Verdan et al. examined the effects of the Power Balance band on static balance, hamstring flexibility, and arm strength in adults.
+The study involved 10 male and 14 female subjects.
+A counterbalance, double-blind, placebo, controlled-within-subject design was used.
+Each of the subjects participated in 3 treatment sessions, consisting of Power Balance, placebo band, and no band.
+This study found that there were no statistically significant differences in strength, flexibility, or balance with regard to the treatments used.